 The metatarsus primus varus (MVP) is created when the first metatarsal gives in to the constant stress of daily activity and starts to be pushed away from the other four metatarsals.
 The bones of the medial column fall apart and the sesamoid bones become displaced.

-The displaced first metatarsal can be readily and naturally re-erected to its normal position by simply tying it to the adjacent second metatarsal bone with absorbable surgical sutures without cutting any bones or fusing any joints.
+The displaced first metatarsal can be readily and naturally re-erected to its normal position by simply tying it to the adjacent second metatarsal bone with surgical sutures without cutting any bones or fusing any joints.

 A unique bunion surgery for Hong Kong patients creates an environment that induces the natural formation of a new ligament – the Syndesmosis – to re-stabilize the first metatarsal and prevent recurrence.
-After 3 months the sutures fully dissolve and are absorbed by the body.

 Once displaced bones are holistically re-aligned and re-stabilized, the normal mechanics of the entire medial column can then be restored.
 The arches reform and strengthen, and the big toe regains function as if the deformity had not existed before.